csinko/camsinko.net/content/stuff.md

 ## Hardware

 **Laptop:** [MacBook Air M1](https://www.apple.com/macbook-air/) in Rose Gold.
 Why Rose Gold?
 Because gold is bold, like that sweet, sweet M1.
+The M1 is insanely fast and power efficient.

 **Phone:** [iPhone 12 Pro Max](https://www.apple.com/iphone-12-pro/).
 Was rocking Android for years, but don't got time to be messing around with ROMs anymore.
 The beauty of the Apple ecosystem, *it just works*.
 I chose the 12 Pro Max to circumvent the need to buy a nice camera.